LOOPING-AL/OC-P12-SportSee/README.md

 # OpenClassrooms P12 Dashboard to SportSee

-This is a dashbord to follow data about life.
+This project is a dashbord to monitor health data.

 ## 1. General information

-This project is used with another [git project](https://github.com/OpenClassrooms-Student-Center/P9-front-end-dashboard).
+This project is linked with this [backend project](https://github.com/OpenClassrooms-Student-Center/P9-front-end-dashboard) that should be installed and run first.
-Install and start this other.

 ## 2. Installation